shezmic/CorridorKey/README.md

 This is a brand new release, I'm sure you will discover many ways it can be improved!
 I invite everyone to help.
 Join us on the "Corridor Creates" Discord to share ideas, work, forks, etc! https://discord.gg/zvwUrdWXJm

+If you want an easy-install, artist-friendly user interface version of CorridorKey, check out [EZ-CorridorKey](https://github.com/edenaion/EZ-CorridorKey)

-Also, if you are a novice at using python scripts much like I was, consider downloading a smart IDE like Antigravity (from google, it's free), downloading this repository, and then asking Antigravity to help you get up and running.
-I even made a LLM Handover doc in the docs/ directory.
-This project uses [uv](https://docs.astral.sh/uv/) to manage dependencies — it handles Python installation, virtual environments, and packages all in one step, so you don't need to worry about any of that.
+This project uses [uv](https://docs.astral.sh/uv/) to manage dependencies — it handles Python installation, virtual environments, and packages all in one step, so you don't need to worry about any of that. just run the appropriate install script for your OS.

 Naturally, I have not tested everything.
 If you encounter errors, please consider patching the code as needed and submitting a pull request.